 Nicotine is a chemical compound which can found in cigarettes.
-It is an addictive substance, similar to heroin or cocaine which is considered highly addictive so most of the smokers find it very hard to smoke.
+It is an addictive substance, similar or cocaine which is considered highly addictive so most of the smokers find it very hard to smoke.

 When you smoke, nicotine is absorbed via the mucous membranes of the tiny air sacs in the lungs or through the mucous membranes of the nose in case of you are inhaled.
 Moreover, nicotine can be absorbed via the skin.

 The amount of nicotine in your blood can rise quickly depending on how you are exposed to it.
 If you smoke, nicotine takes about ten seconds to reach your brain.
 The acute effects of nicotine dissipate in some minutes that make you want to smoke again.

 How long does nicotine stay in your system and how does it stay?